Hunter Street metro station

-Hunter Street railway station is an under-construction station on the Sydney Metro West line that will serve the Sydney central business district.
+Hunter Street metro station is an underground Sydney Metro station currently under construction.
+It will be the eastern terminus of the Sydney Metro West line, serving the Sydney central business district.
 It will be built on the corner of Hunter and George Streets and Bligh and O'Connell Streets.
 Upon opening, it will provide connections to Sydney Trains services at the existing Wynyard and Martin Place stations, as well as to M1 Metro North West & Bankstown Line services at Martin Place station.
 Construction commenced in 2023.